SEAME-pt/ObjectDetectionAvoidance/doxyfiles/doxyfile_readme.md

 ## Project Architecture

+This project aims to retrain Yolo for **Lane, Drivable Area and Road Object detection** as well.

-You can find our **best models** in the [weights folder](models/yolo-object-lane/weights/).
-You can also download our model and dataset here: [Click to access our dataset](https://drive.google.com/drive/folders/1RwFmYyjxCafdnUORBcm2kgo62itcLmcS?usp=drive_link).
+You can find our **best models** in [this folder](models/).
+You can also download our model and dataset here: [Link to Google Drive](https://drive.google.com/drive/folders/1RwFmYyjxCafdnUORBcm2kgo62itcLmcS?usp=drive_link).
 In there you have our full dataset, and separate folders with some of the images we used.
-Training a Yolo Object detection model, with **Lane detection (segmentation)** as well.

 \image html ADR/Fluxograma.jpg "Project Structure" width=60%